ajitminj/ajitminj.github.io/_posts/2021-03-07-Points-to-Remember.md

 5. Lasso regularization is useful when only a small subset of independent variables is significant in the predictive process.
 True or False?
 - True

+6. What do we mean by the process of dimensionality reduction?
+- Dimensionality reduction is a process of eliminating independent variables such that the maximum information is retained with limited variables.